Developing, building, and scaling a startup is a unique and challenging endeavor.

 When you have this as a business, you’ll have more confidence in the business, and much less headache as you can focus on what you do best.

 This is exactly what Adam and MakeShift found:

-“This is not my expertise.
+“Frankly, this is not my area of expertise.
 I’m not a finance person,” Adam said.
-“My focus is sales and revenue growth.
-They’ve been great, and the strategic partner we’ve needed.”
+“My focus is on sales, customer success and revenue growth.
+They’ve been great, and the strategic partner we needed.”